avoskou/Stochastic-Transformer-Networks-with-Linear-Competing-Units-Application-to-end-to-end-SL-Translatio/README.md

 # Stochastic Transformer Networks with Linear Competing Units: Application to end-to-end SL Translation

+Automating sign language translation (SLT) is a chal- lenging real-world application.
+Despite its societal impor- tance, though, research progress in the field remains rather poor.
+Crucially, existing methods that yield viable perfor- mance necessitate the availability of laborious to obtain gloss sequence groundtruth.
+In this paper, we attenuate this need, by introducing an end-to-end SLT model that does not entail explicit use of glosses; the model only needs text groundtruth.
+This is in stark contrast to existing end-to- end models that use gloss sequence groundtruth, either in the form of a modality that is recognized at an intermedi- ate model stage, or in the form of a parallel output process, jointly trained with the SLT model.
+Our approach consti- tutes a Transformer network with a novel type of layers that
+combines: (i) local winner-takes-all (LWTA) layers with stochastic winner sampling, instead of conventional ReLU layers, (ii) stochastic weights with posterior distributions estimated via variational inference, and (iii) a weight com- pression technique at inference time that exploits estimated posterior variance to perform massive, almost lossless com- pression.
+We demonstrate that our approach can reach the currently best reported BLEU-4 score on the PHOENIX 2014T benchmark, but without making use of glosses for model training, and with a memory footprint reduced by more than 70%

 The code is based on:
 1. Sign Language Transformers: Joint End-to-end Sign Language Recognition and Translation.
 2. Joey NMT (https://github.com/joeynmt/joeynmt)